New two day ticket released for this year

 New official Royal Norfolk Show Guide to be distributed through the EDP

-More than 80,000 people are expected to attend this year’s show (Wednesday 28 June and Thursday 29 June) which will promote the very best of Norfolk with many new themes and highlights announced today including:
+More than 80,000 people are expected to attend this year’s show (Wednesday 28 June and Thursday 29 June) which will promote the very best of Norfolk with many new themes and highlights including:

 Food, farming and the countryside

 Incorporating all traditional aspects of the Show visitors will be able to enjoy equine and livestock championship classes as well as the much loved Adnams Food and Drink Experience and a programme of events on the Grow it, Cook it, Eat it stage.

 New for 2017 is the Forestry and Wood Village which will showcase a variety of skills and trades associated with the industry.

 Introduced last year, The Broads Village is back where visitors can discover all those promoting and working in the Broads National Park or try one of the many activities on offer.

 Innovation and enterprise

 Showcasing the exciting and dynamic research and development underway in Norfolk the Innovation Hub will tie together the latest advances in agricultural science, technology and engineering emerging in the East of England.
 The presence of over 700 retailers and businesses promises to be a great demonstration of enterprise in the county.

 This year we especially welcome many organisations involved in the arts, music and performing arts.
 Our Showstoppers project a ‘Choir of a Thousand’ will come together from all parts of Norfolk to perform a specially commissioned piece of music under the baton of Mark De-Lisser of BBC Voice.
 The piece of music has been composed by Cheryl Frances-Hoad and the words will have strong connections to Norfolk and its rural landscape.